kevinma0421/ollamassistant/README.md

 # Ollama Assistant

-A conversational assistant powered by the Ollama, Deepseek, and GPT.
+A conversational assistant powered by the Ollama and Deepseek.